Joe McHugh

-Joe McHugh (born 16 July 1971) is an Irish Fine Gael politician who has served as Chair of the Committee on European Union Affairs since September 2020.
-He has been a Teachta Dála (TD) for the Donegal constituency since 2016, and previously from 2007 to 2016 for the Donegal North-East constituency.
-He served as Minister for Education and Skills from 2018 to 2020 and as a Minister of State from 2014 to 2018, including as Government Chief Whip from 2017 to 2018.
-He was a Senator for the Administrative Panel from 2002 and 2007.
+Joe McHugh (born 16 July 1971) is an Irish former Fine Gael politician from Carrigart, County Donegal.
+He served as a Teachta Dála (TD) for the Donegal North-East constituency from 2007 to 2016 and the Donegal constituency from 2016 to 2024.
+He served as a Minister of State from 2014 to 2018 and as Minister for Education and Skills from 2018 to 2020.
+He chaired the Committee on European Union Affairs from 2020 to 2024.

+McHugh worked as a teacher and youth worker before winning election to Donegal County Council in the 1999 local elections.
+Elected to Seanad Éireann in 2002 as a senator for the Administrative Panel, he won a seat in Dáil Éireann at the 2007 general election.
+In 2014, he became Minister of State with responsibility for Gaeltacht Affairs and Natural Resources, and from 2017 to 2018, he was Government Chief Whip.
+Appointed Minister for Education and Skills in October 2018, he oversaw the closure of schools and the cancellation of the 2020 Junior Cycle and Leaving Certificate examinations due to the onset of the COVID-19 pandemic.
+He was not appointed to the Cabinet following the formation of a new government in June 2020, and he declined an appointment as Minister of State.

-In May 2022, McHugh announced that he would not stand at the next general election.
+In May 2022, McHugh announced that he would not stand at the next general election, saying he wished to spend more time with his family.
+In July 2022, he resigned the Fine Gael party whip to vote for an opposition bill on the defective block crisis, after which he continued as an independent TD until the dissolution of the 33rd Dáil in November 2024.

 Early life

-Born in Carrigart, County Donegal, in 1971.
-McHugh was educated at Umlagh National School and the Loreto Convent, Milford.
-He attended the National University of Ireland, Maynooth, where he received an honours degree in economics and sociology, and a higher diploma in education.
-McHugh taught geography and mathematics at the Loreto Convent Secondary School, Letterkenny, from 1993 to 1995.
+Born in Carrigart, County Donegal, McHugh was educated at Umlagh National School and Loreto Community School, Milford.
+He attended Maynooth University, where he received an honours degree in economics and sociology in 1992 and a higher diploma in education in 1993.
+He taught geography and mathematics at Loreto Secondary School, Letterkenny, from 1993 to 1995.
 From 1995 to 1996, he taught A-level economics in Dubai.
 In 1996, he returned to Ireland and became a youth worker in the Ballyboe area of Letterkenny.